 The Fund has a Settlement Services Agreement with a Canadian broker for margin borrowing.
-The rate of interest payable on borrowed money in Canadian dollars is the Canadian Dealer Offered Rate + 50bps and in U.S. dollars is the LIBOR (London Interbank Offered Rate) + 50bps and the facility is repayable on demand.
+The rate of interest payable on borrowed money in Canadian dollars is the 3-month Canadian Dealer Offered Rate + 50bps, in U.S. dollars is the 3-month LIBOR (London Interbank Offered Rate) + 50bps and foreign currencies it the 3-month local rate + 200bps.
+The facility is repayable on demand.
 The Fund has placed securities on account with the dealer as collateral for borrowing.
 Such non-cash collateral has been classified separately within the statements of financial position from other assets and is identified as 'Investments - pledged as collateral'.
 Cash collateral has been classified separately on the statements of financial position as 'Margin accounts'.
-As at September 30, 2020 and September 30, 2019, the Fund did not have any borrowing.

-The minimum and maximum amounts borrowed and the amount of interest paid during the years ended September 30, 2020 and September 30, 2019 are presented below:
+The amount borrowed as of September 30, 2021 and September 30, 2020 and the minimum and maximum amounts borrowed and the amount of interest paid during the years ended September 30, 2021 and September 30, 2020 are presented below: